clojure-quant/infra-guix/README.md

 ## guix bugs

+/usr/bin/enc
-/usr/bin/enc  karma test runner needs it.
+karma test runner needs it.
 Create a symlink automatically
+fix: run ./env.sh after guix env is created.

 PYTHON env variable: if python3 is installed in host, this variable fucks up local apps that use python.
 I only install python in dev